White dwarf: Type Ia supernovae

-Accretion provides the currently favored mechanism called the single-degenerate model for Type Ia supernovae.
-In this model, a carbon–oxygen white dwarf accretes mass and compresses its core by pulling mass from a companion star.
+There are two models that might explain the progenitor systems of Type Ia supernovae: the single-degenerate model and the double-degenerate model.
+In the single-degenerate model, a carbon–oxygen white dwarf accretes mass and compresses its core by pulling mass from a companion non-degenerate star.
 It is believed that compressional heating of the core leads to ignition of carbon fusion as the mass approaches the Chandrasekhar limit.
 Because the white dwarf is supported against gravity by quantum degeneracy pressure instead of by thermal pressure, adding heat to the star's interior increases its temperature but not its pressure, so the white dwarf does not expand and cool in response.
 Rather, the increased temperature accelerates the rate of the fusion reaction, in a runaway process that feeds on itself.
 The thermonuclear flame consumes much of the white dwarf in a few seconds, causing a Type Ia supernova explosion that obliterates the star.
 In another possible mechanism for Type Ia supernovae, the double-degenerate model, two carbon–oxygen white dwarfs in a binary system merge, creating an object with mass greater than the Chandrasekhar limit in which carbon fusion is then ignited.
+In both cases, the white dwarfs are not expected to survive the Type Ia supernova.

-Observations have failed to note signs of accretion leading up to Type Ia supernovae, and this is now thought to be because the star is first loaded up to above the Chandrasekhar limit while also being spun up to a very high rate by the same process.
-Once the accretion stops, the star gradually slows until the spin is no longer enough to prevent the explosion.
+The single-degenerate model was the favored mechanism for Type Ia supernovae, but now, because of observations, the double-degenerate model is thought to be the more likely scenario.
+Predicted rates of white dwarf-white dwarf mergers are comparable to the rate of Type Ia supernovae and would explain the lack of hydrogen in the spectra of Type Ia supernovae.
+The main mechanism for Type Ia supernovae remains an open question.
+In the single-degenerate scenario, the accretion rate onto the white dwarf needs to be within a narrow range dependent on its mass so that the hydrogen burning on the surface of the white dwarf is stable.
+If the accretion rate is too low, novae on the surface of the white dwarf will blow away accreted material.
+If it is too high, the white dwarf will expand and the white dwarf and companion star will be in a common envelope.
+This stops the growth of the white dwarf thus preventing it from reaching the Chandrasekhar limit and exploding.
+For the single-degenerate model its companion is expected to survive, but there is no strong evidence of such a star near Type Ia supernovae sites.
+In the double-degenerate scenario, white dwarfs need to be in very close binaries; otherwise their inspiral time is longer than the age of the universe.
+It is also likely that instead of a Type Ia supernova, the merger of two white dwarfs will lead to core-collapse.
+As a white dwarf accretes material quickly, the core can ignite off-center, which leads to gravitational instabilities that could create a neutron star.